 Rhododendron is an attractive blooming bush in many landscapes and is fairly low maintenance when planted properly.
 However, growing Rhododendron successfully requires the proper planting spot.
 Proper soil preparation is also necessary for the health of this acid-loving plant.

 Soil preparation is best accomplished in the fall before planting the Rhododendron in spring.
-When to plant, it will depend on the USDA zone in which it grows.
+When to plant will depend on the USDA zone in which it grows.
 Growing Rhododendron is an exacting task, but it will provide optimum performance with the right soil and location.

 Unlike many blooming plants, Rhododendron does not like the full morning sun in winter and does best when planted in dappled shade on the north side of a building.
 Growing Rhododendrons are happiest in a location protected from the wind and not under the eves of a building.

 When to Plant

 Plant the Rhododendron bush in spring when the danger of frost has passed.
 Plant the bush high in properly prepared soil, as soggy and waterlogged roots are the main cause of plant failure in the landscape.

 Rhododendron will likely be purchased as a containerized plant or a balled and burlapped specimen.
 The root ball should be soaked before planting.
 Moisture is required for proper care.
 Place the plant in a tub or bucket for a brief soaking until air bubbles disappear.
-Next, plant the bush so that its crown is at the same level as in the pot.
+Next, plant the bush, so its crown is at the same level as in the pot.

 Correct soil pH for the growing Rhododendrons is crucial.
 Between 4.5 and 5.5 on the pH scale is appropriate.
 A soil test is the best way to determine the pH of the soil and make amendments.
 Aluminum sulfate should be avoided when amending beds for growing Rhododendrons.

 Rhododendron is best planted in groupings in prepared beds as opposed to individual planting holes.
-Caring for Rhododendrons will be simpler if planted is moisture-retaining but well-draining, loamy fertile soil with the proper pH.
+Caring for Rhododendrons will be simpler if planted in moisture-retaining but well-draining, loamy fertile soil with the proper pH.
 A 50 percent ratio of organic matter is encouraged as a soil amendment, as it provides aeration and drainage and allows the bush to set higher.